• Skip to primary navigation

 We are also adding salt to our water for flavor.

 Hash doesn’t need corned beef to be hash and is a dish that has a long history.
-The word originates from the French word hacher, which means ”to chop.”
+The word originates from the French word hacher, which means” to chop.”
 There is record of Hash going all the way back to the 14th century.

 Migration to America

 The meal made its way to America and became a popular dish.
 By the 1860s, cheap restaurants were referred to as Hash Houses or a Hashery.
 Corned Beef seemed like a natural combination.
+It doesn’t just need to be an Irish recipe, does it?
+It is meant for the world!

-As Irish migrated to America, the taste for corned beef increased and the combination of the two fit really well.
+As Irish migrated to America, the taste for corned beef increased, and the combination of the two fit really well.
 Corned beef was often served with potatoes and cabbage.
 A natural leftover dish would be a corned beef hash.

 Canned corned beef became even more popular during and following world war II, as rationing limited the availability of fresh meat.
 Today, I just see it as a delicious breakfast, particularly when you are dealing with corned beef that I just made the day before.